AlgyJr/ios_guides/Table-View-Guide.md

 ## Adding Infinite Scroll

-As a user is going through the list, they will eventually reach the end.
+As a user is going through the table view, they will eventually reach the end.
 When they reach the end, the service may still have more data for them.
-In order to provide the user with a smooth experience, and avoid pagination, we implement infinite scrolling to a list view.
+In order to provide the user with a smooth experience, and avoid pagination, we implement infinite scrolling to a table view.

 Implementing infinite scroll behavior involves the following: